-Study for higher degrees in the Department of Germanic Languages and Literatures (this designation was instituted in 1897) is intended as preparation for a career in teaching and research.
+Study for higher degrees in the Department of Germanic Languages and Literatures (this designation was instituted in 1897) is intended as preparation for a career in teaching and research, although graduates occasionally go on to careers in other areas of education, in public service, and in the business world; see "Careers" in the Graduate Program section of the department website).
 The emphasis is on literature and cultural studies rather than on the language itself.
-However, Germanic philology may be studied in conjunction with medieval literature.
+However, Germanic philology may be studied in courses on historic linguistics, and in conjunction with medieval literature in German and Scandinavian.
 The resources of the department make it possible for students interested in German literature, but with a secondary interest in another field, such as comparative literature, art history, philosophy, music, history, history of science, or film, to include those disciplines in their dissertation and in their program of courses.

 German was first taught in Harvard College in 1825 when Carl (Charles) Follen, a young anti-monarchist and poet, who had fled from Giessen to escape political persecution, became an instructor in German.
 The impetus for this appointment came, in part, from George Ticknor and Edward Everett (later to become president of Harvard College), who had just returned from studies at the University of Göttingen.
 By 1850, several instructors were teaching German and by the 1860s, all sophomores were required to study the language.
 After such Harvard notables as George Ticknor, H. W. Longfellow, and J. R. Lowell had given some coverage to major German poets (from Walther von der Vogelweide to Goethe) in their lectures, a graduate program in German was organized in the 1870s, with the first PhD granted in 1880.